davidpet/projects/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# OpenMusic

+The [openmusic](openmusic) folder contains Lisp libraries and OpenMusic workspaces using those libraries.
+It is not currently integrated into Bazel.
+I'm not even sure storing it in Git is the best thing, since it has a lot of artifacts and system dependencies, but for now this is where I put it.

+Requirements to Use:

+- Windows (because of how paths are configured)(for now)
+- OM 7.1 Installed
+- symlinks because OM only likes to use C:\
+  - _C:\OpenMusic_ should point to [openmusic/workspaces](openmusic/workspaces)
+  - _C:\OpenMusic Code_ should point to [openmusic/libraries](openmusic/libraries)
+- any paths you configure or load in OM using these workspaces should be relative to those C:\ symlink paths, not the real paths

 # ToDo

 1. Find all ToDo items throughout the repos and consolidate and/or monitor with some kind of automation.